the-idc/home/content/newsletters/ji-newsletter-2021-03-01.md

 Welcome to the March issue of the Justice Internationale newsletter.

-In this issue of the newsletter;
+In this issue of the newsletter; Yogthos examines what caused Canada to be so unprepared for the pandemic and Loljapes covers how intellectual property law is hampering the fight against COVID.

 - - -